 At the end of KS4 or KS5 when the student leaves Presdales the files are kept for one year in the SENCo's files, then after one year they are archived within the school premises.

-The SIMS SEND portal also contains information about a student's SEND status, description of their need, and electronic copies of pupil passports and any external agencies reports.
+The SIMS SEND and Edukey portals also contain information about a student's SEND status, description of their need, and electronic copies of pupil passports and any external agencies reports.

 Monitoring of provision... how do we do this?